 option to generate an article in Semly

-Example flow:
+Example workflow:

 Open the recommendation

-Check the prompt and the justification
+Check the prompt and the reasoning

 Click the option to generate an article if it’s available